Why GIVA?

 The Fragmentation Problem

-Global philanthropy currently disperses resources across tens of thousands of isolated initiatives.
+Global philanthropy disperses resources across tens of thousands of isolated initiatives.
 The result is sustained activity without structural change.
-Alignment across institutions is not a bureaucratic preference; it is the precondition for impact at the scale the problem demands.
+Alignment across institutions is the precondition for impact at the scale the problem demands.

 Architecture